 Stockholm is one of the most beautiful cities in the world.
 No matter how often I come here, I am always amazed by it.
-Everything is just so photogenic and beautiful.
+Everything is just so photogenic and picturesque.
 Stockholm spreads itself across fourteen islands and has a ton of museums, attractions, and art.
 Simply walk around and get lost among the historic streets and buildings.
 It’s not the cheapest place in the world to visit but it’s worth every penny coming here and there are many ways to visit on a budget.

-- Budget Hotel Prices: Double rooms at budget hotels start around $110 USD and go up to $130 USD per night.
+Budget hotel prices – Double rooms at budget hotels start around $110 USD and go up to $130 USD per night.
 After that, the sky is the limit.

 Money Saving Tips

 Purchase the Stockholm Card – This pass gives you access to the city’s public transportation system and free entrance into 99% of the museums and canal tours.
 It’s is well worth the money and will definitely save you a lot more than it costs you if plan to do a lot of sightseeing.

 Stay with locals for free – Accommodation is so expensive in Stockholm, you should consider Couchsurfing.com, a site that connects travelers with locals who offer a free place to stay.
 If you can cut out your accommodation costs, you will save a lot of money.
 It’s also a great way to get to know the local culture.

 Drink beer – If you are going to drink, stick to beer.
 It costs about half as much money as mixed drinks or wine at the bars and restaurants.